Green Dragon, Dragon Root

 The genus, Arisaema Mart., was named and described as such by Carl Friedrich Philipp von Martius in Flora in 1831.

 The above distribution map for Arisaema dracontium is from Plants of the World Online.
-The map on the USDA Plants Database for North America is similar but includes a wider range.
+The map on the USDA Plants Database for the United States and Canada is about the same.
 The species could have a wider range than what the maps show.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND BETTER PLANT ID.